snowplow-incubator/snowplow-ruby-tracker-examples/README.md

   cy.badEvents().count(0);

   // The goodEvents() custom command queries the "/micro/good" API endpoint
-  // and returns all the bad events.
+  // and returns all the good events.
   // The other custom commands check for events which match the arguments given cy.goodEvents()
     // Self-describing events are also called "unstruct" events